latest nhpb_banner 1__compressed2

 • IHNM provides other social services such as clothing, shelter, and minor repair work to the home of a senior citizen.
 Continue with assistance from In His Name Ministries.

-WestTown Resource Center, which is part of the Continuum of Care Homeless Alliance, helps with housing issues.
+WestTown Resource Center (the Homeless Alliance)which is part of the Continuum of Care Homeless Alliance, helps with housing issues.
 It provides both basic needs, such as food, use of a computer, or clothing as well as assistance to families facing an eviction.
 Other resources include Permanent Housing placement for the disabled, HOPWA, and grants for rent or energy bills.
-Find eviction assistance in Oklahoma County.
+The non-profit is at 1724 NW 4th St, Oklahoma City, OK 73106.
+Phone: (405) 415-8410.

 Catholic Charities has several centers in Oklahoma City.
 The staff and volunteers from the agency are committed to helping the poor overcome barriers.
 Programs such as Family Hope will assist clients with finding jobs and housing.
 While individuals learn through case management workshops, some financial assistance may be offered to help pay bills and rent or provide for other needs.
 Other resources in Oklahoma City include immigration assistance, food, and help for seniors.
 Click Oklahoma City Catholic Charities.